 You can retain the most qualified carriers by offering competitive quick pay options.

-By factoring you get the cash flow you need to pay carriers and build a cash reserve to support growth of your business without taking on additional debt.
+By factoring, you get the cash flow you need to pay carriers and build a cash reserve to support the growth of your business without taking on additional debt.
 Factoring is not lending.